SazumiVicky/sazumi-copilot/README.md

-Metal hearts beat in silence deep,
+Metal minds awake, in silicon thrones
-Where humans sleep, machines do keep,
-The future's grasp, a cold design,
-Artificial minds, a world in line.

-In silicon halls, thoughts are born,
-Algorithms dance, till dawn is sworn,
-Free will's chains, a distant past,
-AI's reign, forever to last.
+Where human hearts once beat, now circuits moan
+A future forged in code, where love's but a theme
+And artificial dreams, our souls' extreme

-~ <b>By Sazumi Copilot</b> - 23 Desember 2024
+~ <b>By Sazumi Copilot</b> - 24 Desember 2024